Twinkle, twinkle little star

 Actually, if a pair of binoculars is good for stargazing or not mainly depends on one point.
 And that is the amount of the light that enters the binoculars from the front lenses.

-The first number denotes the magnification above the naked eyes.
+The first number denotes the magnification power of the binoculars.
 The second one stands for the diameter (in millimeters) of the large lenses at the front of binoculars.

 All together means that this particular binocular provides 25 times magnification of an object by the naked eyes and the lenses are 70 millimeters in diameter.

 Remember, the higher magnifying power you chose the dimmer the object being viewed gets.
 Both less and more powerful lenses are good for stargazing but they serve different purposes.
-For starters, you can start with a pair of 7×42, 7×50 or 10X50.
+For better performance with binoculars, you can start with a pair from 7×50, 8X40, 8X42, 8X50, or 10X50.

 Big Aperture and exit pupil diameter